 1. Dividend-paying stocks

 Investing in dividend-paying stocks carries the potential to earn a yield higher than CDs, but there’s a real risk you could lose your principal, too.
 Buy a stock at $20 per share today, and it could be worth $15 per share six months from now.

 Kimberly Foss, a certified financial planner and president of Empyrion Wealth Management in Roseville, California, says because stocks can come with such risk, you have to ask yourself how much risk you’re willing to take.
 While that risk can be significant in the short term, it becomes lower in the long term.
 That’s why you should plan to hold on to any stocks for a period of at least three to eight years.

 Many financial advisors recommend against picking individual stocks.
-Mari Adam, senior wealth advisor with Mercer Advisors, says if you take this option, it’s best to spread your risk among a couple of stocks and other investing vehicles.
+Mari Adam, a certified financial planner and founder of Mari Talks Money, says if you take this option, it’s best to spread your risk among a couple of stocks and other investing vehicles.